Duxon900/minecraftGRUB/README.md

 # minecraftGRUB
-A minecraft startup menu based grub for dual boot system
+A grub startup menu based on Minecraft main menu